 Proposed Solution

 When an ITT4RT-Tx client sends 360 video media stream to the MRF, it may include an attribute "a= other_overlays", which indicates if the MRF is allowed to group the media streams from that ITT4RT-Tx client with media streams from other ITT4RT-Tx clients.
 If all ITT4RT-Tx clients allow other_overlays, the MRF will group all itt4rt_group from all conference rooms into a single itt4rt_group from the MRF to the ITT4RT-Rx client.
 If any one or more ITT4RT-Tx clients do not allow other_overlays, it would be grouped in a separate itt4rt_group group.
 Therefore, the MRF would group all overlays which allow other_overlays in a single itt4rt_group, whereas separate itt4rt_group would be created if other_overlays are not allowed for any of the ITT4RT-Tx clients.
-The value of other_overlays may be 0 or 1, where 0 indicates the grouping of media stream with other sources is not allowed.
+If multiple itt4rt_group is created, an ITT4RT-Rx client would need to re-negotiate the session to see the media streams from other itt4rt_group.
+However, doing so may add further burden on the signaling nodes.

 Proposal